 eval

-contains functions which converts raw string into a built-in arrai values.
+The eval contains functions which converts raw string into a built-in arrai values.

-//eval.value(s <: string|array_of_bytes) <: any
+//eval.value(s <: string|array_of_bytes) <: any#

-which represents an arrai value and converts them to
+value takes in a string or byte array s which represents an arrai value and converts them to

 arrai values.

-is only supported to evaluate simple values e.g. numbers,
+However, eval is only supported to evaluate simple values e.g. numbers,

 tuples, sets, arrays, strings etc.